Da Nang by Neighbourhood: How the City Changes as You Move Through It

 The Riverfront in Da Nang: Space to Pause Without Leaving the City

-The Han River changes the city's mood again.
+The Han River introduces another side of Da Nang.
 Here, movement slows.
 People linger.
 The water creates a sense of openness that softens the surrounding activity.
-As evening approaches, the river shifts into a shared space rather than a thoroughfare.
+As evening approaches, the river shifts into a shared space rather than simply a route through the city.

-You will see couples walking quietly, families gathering and individuals sitting alone, watching light reflect across the surface.
+You will see couples walking quietly, families gathering and individuals sitting alone, taking in the movement of the city around them.

 The riverfront isn't about attractions.
 It is about perspective, seeing the city from a slight distance while still being part of it.